 Crossing the Line

 - Type up a list of statements (could be in the target language) for students to agree or disagree with.
+(This is similar to my What do you like more?
+Game)

 - They should start light such as “cross the line if you like ice cream” and build deeper such as “cross the line if a family member has been in jail” or “cross the line if you have ever felt unsafe coming to school.“